Underground: The Julian Assange Story: Other reactions

 Julian Assange himself was reported to have had "a very favourable response to the movie" and "particularly likes the actor who plays him".

 Christine Assange, Julian Assange's mother, wrote "I was relieved and very happy to see how accurately Julian was portrayed" and "Alex Williams was so convincing at times I actually felt I was looking at my son" but "I did cringe at times while viewing the portrayal of my own character".

 Former head of the Australian Federal Police computer crime unit Ken Dey criticised the film as "a work of fiction masquerading as fact", in particular the portrayed infiltration of MILNET which they claimed never happened.

+Accolades

+The score was nominated for Best Music for a Mini-Series or Telemovie in the APRA Music Awards of 2013.